SommaiGH/master-readme/README.md

 ## About Our Project
 **The aim** of the project is to identify the genetic contribution into lithium response in patients with bipolar disorder (BD) using multi-omics analysis of integrated between genome-wide association (GWAS) and RNA-sequencing (RNA-seq) data.

-Here, we make available the analytic toolsemployed as part of the main study, of which the manuscript, entitled ***"Focal adhesion is associated with lithium response in bipolar disorder: evidence from a network-based multi-omics analysis", has been published in Molecular Psychiatry.*** [doi will be added after a paper is published]
+Here, we make available the analytic toolsemployed as part of the main study, of which the manuscript, entitled ***"Focal adhesion is associated with lithium response in bipolar disorder: evidence from a network-based multi-omics analysis"***, has been published in Molecular Psychiatry. [doi will be added after a paper is published]

 ------------------------------------------------------------------------